What is the BARF diet for dogs?

 What sort of raw meaty bones?

-The best of these are chicken wings and chicken necks which provide high quality protein, a good balance of essential fatty acids and fat soluble vitamins, some B vitamins, and ample energy and all essential minerals.
+The best of these are chicken drumsticks which provide high quality protein, with a good balance of meat, essential fatty acids and fat soluble vitamins, some B vitamins, and ample energy and all essential minerals.

-Other parts of the chicken such as the back, thigh and rib cage are also good.
+Other parts of the chicken such as the back, thigh and rib cage can also occasionally be used.

 Because they are derived from very young animals, chicken bones are lower in toxins than meat from other species which are generally much older at slaughter.